BrooklynGamery/gdocexpo/sponsor/content.markdown

 #### Our audience needs investment

 More people of color make games every year thanks to tools like Game Maker, Unreal, and Unity.
 However, some are unable to attend larger gaming conferences due to the prohibitive cost of ticket prices and travel.
-200 people attended last year's event, and we expect 700 to attend this year (in addition to more via livestreaming).
+Over 400 people attended last year's event, and we expect 700 to attend this year (in addition to more via livestreaming).

 #### Our audience is creating change